chadpenny/cpenny-portfolio/finalProject_part1.md

 <br>
 For Sunny Days in Pittsburgh, I will use https://www.sciencedirect.com/science/article/pii/S0002916522037674?via%3Dihub.
 <br>
-At this point, I am still in the process of consolidating all of these data sources into an excel with multiple sheets so that it is easier to make the data visualizations.
+At this point, I may end up using more data than is currently reflected in the excel sheet.